ZASamm/Quiz-Forge/NJ-README.md

 ## Overview

 ### Purpose
 Quiz forge is designed to be a revision tool in the form of an online quiz.
 The primary focus is programming questions.
 However other topics have been considered.
+[Live Project](https://guymitchy.github.io/hackathon/) available here.

 <p align="center">
 <img src="assets/readMe Images/final-product.png" alt="Image of final MVP product">